argoproject/Argo/docs/users/themeoptions.rst

 - Once you have uploaded all six images, be sure to click "Save Options" to save your changes.

 There is one additional option in this section, a checkbox that allows you to use text in the place of the banner images.
 It is unlikely that you will use this option, but if you do, selecting this checkbox will use the Site Title and Description from your **Settings** > **General** menu in the place of the the header images so make sure that you have set those options before you enable this feature.
+Note that you can use this option to display text instead of the banner and still display a 100px-tall site logo for the sticky header.

 .. _pre-launch checklist: :doc:`./prelaunchchecklist.rst`